Bariatric Surgery: Lasting Results, Healthier Future

 • Long-term success with proper lifestyle changes

-Gastric bypass offers one of the most powerful tools against severe obesity and its related conditions, providing patients with both immediate metabolic benefits and a pathway to long-term health transformation.
+Gastric bypass surgery offers one of the most powerful surgical tools against severe obesity and its related conditions, providing San Jose and Los Gatos patients with both immediate metabolic benefits and a pathway to long-term health transformation.

 Bariatric Surgery

-This specialized procedure addresses complications or insufficient results from previous weight loss surgeries, restoring the path to health and weight management.
+This specialized weight loss surgery addresses complications or insufficient results from previous bariatric procedures, restoring the path to health and weight management.
+Revision bariatric surgery requires advanced surgical expertise and careful evaluation.

 • Renewed weight loss potential when previous results have plateaued